 Ten undergraduate students will be invited to join the faculty and graduate students to conduct cutting-edge research at the intersection of human, animal, and environmental health.
 They will work directly with faculty research mentors, as well as Broader Impacts mentors who are working in the field to apply One Health research to real world problems.
 REU ANEW participants will receive a generous stipend and living expenses, including partial travel expenses and housing at the University of Maine in Orono.

-- The Cary Institute of Ecosystem Studies · Research Experiences for Undergraduates (REU) program in Translational Ecology.
 The REU program will provide an interdisciplinary research experience at the interface of micro-/nano-technology and biomedicine to undergraduate students from other institutions.
-The REU Award includes $6,600 stipend, plus a $900 food allowance and free on-campus housing.
-Assistance is available for travel to and from the program as well.
-For further information visit https://www.caryinstitute.org/eco-inquiry/reu-program.
-Application deadline is January 24.
+The REU Award includes $5,000 stipend, travel allowance, and accommodation.

 The program seeks to increase participation of U.S. minority groups who are underrepresented in Smithsonian scholarly programs, in the disciplines of research conducted at the Institution and in the museum field.
 It provides students with opportunities for research or museum-related internship projects.
 The award includes a stipend of $600 per week, with possible travel allowance.